What is sustainable investment?

 Regular sustainable funds are investment funds that meet the characteristics of sustainable investment, as described above.
 Impact funds focus specifically on demonstrably achieving environmental and/or social change.
 Impact investments are mostly in projects and companies that are not listed on the stock exchange.

 Green investments are investments in funds that participate in environmental projects.
 These green investments enjoy tax exemption in the Netherlands.

 Sustainable index investing

-Increasing attention is paid to sustainability in index investing: shares spread out in a basket of shares whose returns are about the same as those of the stock market as a whole.
+Increasing attention is being paid to sustainability in index investing: shares are spread out in a basket of shares whose returns are on par with those of the stock market as a whole.